Apply by August 15 for Crossroads: Change in Rural America!

 October 22-December 3, 2016: Valmeyer Community Heritage Society, Valmeyer

 December 10, 2016-January 21, 2017: Science Center of Southern Illinois, Carbondale

 January 28-March 11, 2017: Four Rivers Environmental Education Center, Channahon

 Bounded by several of the most important rivers on this continent and one of the Great Lakes, Illinois has been influenced profoundly by water throughout its history.
-A new Museum on Main Street exhibition, Water/Ways, will invite Illinoisans to consider the monumental significance of water in the human experience when it visits six communities in 2016-17.
+Our 2016-17 Museum on Main Street exhibition, Water/Ways, invited Illinoisans to consider the monumental significance of water in the human experience.

-Water/Ways will explore a variety of questions about the roles of water in the lives of individuals and communities:
+Water/Ways explored a variety of questions about the roles of water in the lives of individuals and communities: